nmoragas/metagenomics_pipeline/README.md

             b.
 Heatmaps – Use heatmap.R to generate heatmaps for significant microbial associations.
             c.
 (Optional additional items can be listed here, such as ordination plots or bar charts, if applicable.)

+## 4 - Authors <a name = "authors"></a>
+This pipeline was primarily developed and implemented by:

+Núria Moragas, PhD – @nmoragas
+Designed, developed, and documented the full metagenomics pipeline, including data preprocessing, taxonomic classification, functional profiling, and downstream analyses.

+The statistical analysis section integrates specific functions contributed by:

+Elies Ramon, PhD – @elies-ramon
+Provided and adapted several functions used for alpha and beta diversity, as well as parts of the compositional data analysis pipeline.